TeamCity UI: How Do We Test It?

-- “Make sure the user gets the window Z after going to page X and start process Y.”
+- “Make sure the user gets window Z after going to page X and starting process Y.”

 - Launch the Docker container with the last TeamCity instance.

-- Launch the tests; those tests connect to Docker using Selenium and execute the algorithms.
+- Launch the tests that connect to Docker using Selenium and execute the algorithms.

 TeamCity and build chains

-As you can see, TeamCity runs tests in parallel, and in consequence, some builds waiting for others to been finished successfully.
-And if something goes wrong, it could stop the whole pipeline – just to prevent wasting resources on the tests which will definitely fail.
+TeamCity runs tests in parallel, which sometimes leads to builds waiting for others to be finished successfully.
+If anything goes wrong, TeamCity might even stop the whole pipeline, just to prevent wasting computing resources on tests that are sure to fail.

-The important point here is that we could not only build complex pipelines but make them sophisticated, complicated in a good manner.
-For example, some parts of our pipeline must be built on OS X agents, some of them – on the Linux system, and some of them are going to be built with Amazon Cloud Agents.
+Building a complicated pipeline is not a good thing in itself.
+The good thing is we managed to build complex pipelines that are effective.
+For example, some parts of our pipeline must be built on OS X agents, some on Linux, and others are going to be built with Amazon Cloud Agents.